Training and development (rehabilitation medicine)

 - core psychiatry training

 Completion of foundation training and core training are essential.
-Applicants should hold full MRCP (UK) if their background is core medical training (CMT) or acute care common stem training (ACCS).
+Applicants should hold full MRCP (UK) if their background is core medical training (CMT)/internal medicine stage 1 training or acute care common stem training (ACCS).
 Rehabilitation medicine is also open to those who have completed core surgical training including the MRCS examination, Core psychiatry training including MRCPsych or general practice specialty training including MRCGP.
 Not all applicants who meet the required standard to continue will necessarily be offered a post due to the level of competition.

 Trainees can enter specialty training in rehabilitation medicine at ST3 level.
 Specialty training takes a minimum of four years.